 Awards & Grants Program

 In keeping with our mission to provide a means for the interchange of ideas reflecting the complete scope of clinical practice in fixed, removable and implant prosthodontics, maxillofacial prosthetics, restorative dentistry and dental technology, the Editorial Council of The Journal of Prosthetic Dentistry, through it Awards and Grants program, makes funds available to eligible organizations.
-These funds are awarded to support activities which will ultimately lead to manuscript publication in The Journal of Prosthetic Dentistry or enhance communication and cooperation among dental communities through the World Wide Web.
+These funds are awarded to support activities that foster manuscript publication in The Journal of Prosthetic Dentistry or enhance communication and cooperation among dental communities through the World Wide Web.

 Proposals for funding submitted to the Editorial Council should be designed to: